 Robert is a part-time PhD candidate in the Department of Drama and Theatre at Royal Holloway, University of London, having been awarded a Crosslands Scholarship.

-His practice-led research project Material Words for Speaking Dancers, is an examination of vocal material, and the material vocal, in improvised dance, or dance-related, performance practices.
-In particular it focuses on speaking and listening and how this invites a (re)establishing of an auditory appreciation of dance.
-The artistic research is embedded in the pedagogical and performance practices of Ruth Zaporah (US), Julyen Hamilton (UK/ES) and Billie Hanne (BE); each serving as examples of practice where text, poetry and narrative play central roles in the improvised production of choreographic material.
+Their practice-led research project Material Words for Voicing Dancers, follows an enquiry into the role of voicing in some examples of 21st Century improvised dance (or associated) performance practice.
+In particular it focuses on voicing-and-listening as a process of ensounding the body.
+The practice-led research has been embedded in the pedagogical and performance practices of Ruth Zaporah (US), Julyen Hamilton (UK/ES) and Billie Hanne (BE); each serving as examples of practice where text, poetry and narrative play central roles in the improvised production of choreographic material.

-Robert is a Senior Lecturer in Performing Arts at Middlesex University.
-He is a London-based performer, with a background in theatre and a continued practice in dance.
-He performs regularly in dance contexts using improvisation as a tool for making, often including voice and spoken-word as part of the immediately choreographed material.
-He is a member of the 5-strong collective anthologyofamess.
-He graduated as a practitioner in the Feldenkrais method in August 2015.
+Robert is a Senior Lecturer in Performing Arts at Middlesex University; a London-based performer, with a background in theatre and a continued practice in dance.
+They perform regularly in dance contexts using improvisation as a tool for making, often including voice and spoken-word as part of the immediately choreographed material.
+Robert is a member of the performance collective anthologyofamess - a home for performance activities in various and fluid forms.
+They graduated as a practitioner in the Feldenkrais method in August 2015.